Battle of Long Tan: Battle with D445 Battalion and further small battles

 The potential presence of a second RCL team sited in mutual support forced the APCs to halt, once again.
 Concerned about the danger of bypassing an anti-armour weapon only to be engaged from the rear, Roberts ordered the troop to scan the area.
 Frustrated by the delay, Mollison demanded Roberts continue the advance, and an argument broke out between the two.
 As commander of the APCs, Roberts ignored the senior ranking Mollison, refusing to continue until he either located the weapon or was confident the threat did not exist.
 After a five-minute delay, with no weapon located, the Australians moved off again.
-A machine-gun engaged three APCs without gun shields.
+A machine gun engaged three APCs without gun shields.
 Under heavy fire, the troop sergeant ran between the carriers to take command of the APC, after Roberts ordered him to return to Nui Dat due to the mistaken belief some of the infantry on board had also been wounded.
 Despite Mollison's objections, the vehicle departed, taking the headquarters of one of the infantry platoons with it.
-Still uncertain of the location of D Company, Roberts was forced to closely control the fire of the troop due to the concern any survivors might be hit by overshoots from the armoured vehicle's heavy machine-guns.
+Still uncertain of the location of D Company, Roberts was forced to closely control the fire of the troop due to the concern any survivors might be hit by overshoots from the armoured vehicle's heavy machine guns.
 At the same time, the infantry continued to engage from the rear of the vehicles.
 A further 45 VC were estimated to have been killed during this action.

 D Company reinforced

 Unaware of the hold up on the left flank, the right hand section of APCs continued to advance.
 Pressing on, the section moved through the friendly artillery fire targeting the D445 Battalion as it had attempted to outflank D Company.
 As they moved closer to D Company the carriers were engaged by small arms and RPGs, continuing through and returning fire.
-The arrival of the carriers led to the men from D Company to stand and cheer.
+The arrival of the carriers inspired the surviving members of D Company to stand and cheer.
 At the same time, Dinham's platoon dug in at the Eastern flank of D Company, awaiting the arrival of the remainder of A Company.
 To the west Roberts and the three remaining carriers of 3 Troop had resumed the advance and linked up with Richards at a junction in the road 300 m south-west of D Company.
 Townsend arrived with elements of his headquarters aboard three more M113s at 18:50.
 Following a number of uncoordinated manoeuvres by the APCs Townsend took command, and with the light failing he ordered Roberts to assault from the west into the flank of the main VC force.